Belarus

 The situation in Belarus reflects a state-driven, institutionalized campaign of repression.
 Belarusian authorities have implemented policies to incite fear, intimidate and punish those perceived as “disloyal” through a campaign officials have repeatedly described as a “cleansing of society.”
 Prolonged incommunicado detention may constitute torture or enforced disappearance.
 The use of Article 411 of the Criminal Code, which allows indefinite extension of prison sentences for “disobedience,” exemplifies the arbitrary and punitive manipulation of law to suppress dissent.
 Abuse of counterterrorism and so-called anti-extremism laws further enables judicial persecution.

 The targeting of women underscores the gendered dimension of repression.
-The violations against detained women may constitute gender-based persecution, as defined under the Rome Statute, and align with patterns of systemic abuse previously outlined by UN bodies.
+Violations against detained women may constitute gender-based persecution, as defined under the Rome Statute, and align with patterns of systemic abuse previously outlined by UN bodies.
 Vulnerable groups, including ethnic and religious minorities, LGBTQIA+ individuals and persons with disabilities, face additional, underreported risks of discrimination and violence.

 Russia’s strategic alliance with Belarus provides key diplomatic, economic and technical support, emboldening the regime and shielding it from international accountability.
 This support not only enhances the state’s capacity to commit abuses but also weakens the impact of multilateral pressure and sanctions.